pivotal/docs-tap/authn-authz/pinniped-install-guide.hbs.md

 Where:

-    - `APPLICATION-SUBDOMAIN` is the application specific subdomain that gets assigned after application registration.
+- `APPLICATION-SUBDOMAIN` is the application specific subdomain that is assigned after the application registration.
-    - `AUTH0-CLIENT-ID` and `AUTH0-CLIENT-SECRET` are the credentials taken from the application registration.
+- `AUTH0-CLIENT-ID` and `AUTH0-CLIENT-SECRET` are the credentials retrieved from the application registration.
-    - `DNS-NAME` is the domain the pinniped-supervisor is published on, e.g. `pinniped-supervisor.example.com`.
+- `DNS-NAME` is the domain in which the pinniped-supervisor is published.
+For example, `pinniped-supervisor.example.com`

 ### <a id="apply-resources"></a>Apply the resources